Ruby Tandoh: Public conflicts and criticism

-Tandoh's often strident online criticisms of and conflicts with fellow chefs, often via Twitter tweets, have drawn extensive news coverage.
+Tandoh's online criticisms of and conflicts with fellow chefs, often via Twitter, have drawn extensive news coverage.

-Before the 2013 finale of the Great British Bake Off that Tandoh was participating in, chef Raymond Blanc attacked Tandoh for her emotionality and thinness, tweeting that she was the presumed winner and her emotionality and thinness made him doubt her love for cooking or baking.
-Tandoh responded calling Blanc an idiot.
-After GBBO host Paul Hollywood questioned how Blanc knew who would be the winner of the show, Blanc apologized for being grumpy and a Frenchman writing English, and said he did not know who the winner would be.
+Prior to the airing of the Great British Bake Off 2013 finale, chef Raymond Blanc tweeted that Tandoh was the presumed winner and her emotionality and thinness made him doubt her love for cooking or baking.
+Tandoh responded, calling Blanc an idiot.